Tarun-015/365_days_coding/Day-19/README.md

 >Solving questions on list and sets.

->Platform :: IIT-Madras BS Degree
+>Platform :: IIT-Madras BS Degree.